 The Hiking Guide to Washington Geology, by Bob Carson & Scott Babcock, offers more than 50 superb hikes, from short day trips to overnight backpacking treks, to the best spots around Washington to see the Earth's most monumental forces at work.

-Ice Age Flood Features Near Richland, Washington is a road guide that describes two routes for self-guided tours of Ice Age flood features and local wineries within 20 miles of Richland, Washington.
+Team Battelle volunteers and the Lake Lewis Chapter of the Ice Age Floods Institute prepared the downloadable road guide brochure Ice Age Flood Features Near Richland, Washington (PDF) that describes two routes for self-guided tours of Ice Age flood features within 20 miles of Richland, Washington.
 Nine stops are identified where evidence of these cataclysmic floods can be observed first hand.
-The guide also provides background information on the origin and destructive power of the Ice Age floods as well as their impact on the terroir of Washington's primary wine producing regions.

 Ice Age Floods in Washington: A Cybertour (2008)